StackVista/stackstate-docs/setup/installation/kubernetes_install/install_stackstate.md

 # Install StackState

 {% hint style="info" %}
-If you are installing StackState on a Kubernetes cluster with limited permissions, first read the [required permissions](required_permissions.md) and how your Kubernetes administrators can help out.
+* If you are installing StackState on a **Kubernetes cluster with limited permissions**, first read the [required permissions](required_permissions.md) and how your Kubernetes administrators can help out.
-{% endhint %}

-{% hint style="info" %}
-If you are installing StackState on OpenShift, refer to the [OpenShift installation instructions](/setup/installation/openshift_install.md).
+* If you are installing StackState on **OpenShift**, refer to the [OpenShift installation instructions](/setup/installation/openshift_install.md).
 {% endhint %}

 ## Before you start